gyorilab/emmaa/doc/reports/month11_report.rst

 ------------------------------------------------------------

-We have previously described our progress towards developing a capability to check EMMAA model using causal representations at different levels of granularity.
+We have previously described our progress towards developing a capability to check EMMAA models using causal representations at different levels of resolution.
 During this reporting period we have deployed multiple-resolution model checking for all models hosted in the EMMAA web application.
-After processing new literature and assembling the corpus of relevant EMMAA statements, the system the knowledge-level information into the following types of causal representations:
+After processing new literature and assembling the corpus of relevant EMMAA statements, the system assembles the knowledge-level information into the following types of causal representations:

 * *Unsigned directed networks*.
 This model type is a simple directed graph with unsigned, directed edges between entities (molecular entities and biological processes in the case of biological networks).

 * *Signed directed networks*.
 Similar to the unsigned, directed network, in that it is a directed graph over entities and processes, but each edge is